mohan-s1/lammps_install/README.md

 type in your password if requested, type Y if prompted Y/n, and hit enter

-Once git is installed, run the following command to download this repository:
+Check git was installed by running

+`git --version`

 ## Cloning the Repository
+Once you have git, run

 `git clone https://github.com/mohan-s1/lammps_tutorials.git`

 Following this, enter